|

 Getting around

-Clicking the "Browse" button or section title balloon opens a thumbnail gallery of all the games in that section, for a quick overview.
+Clicking the OVERVIEW button or section title balloon opens a thumbnail gallery of all the games in that section, for a quick overview.
 Click the thumbnail picture to take you to that game.
-From each game you can return to the "Top" of the section or skip to its "Bottom" by clicking those buttons.
+From each game you can return to the TOP of the section or skip to its BOTTOM by clicking those buttons.
 You can also open the thumbnail galleries with the T buttons in the Product Index on the home page.

 Many products in each section have individual highlight pages linked from their text or illustration.
 Go there only if you want additional information, such as larger pictures, color choices, or more detailed explanations of game rules or other interesting facts about that specific product.
 A highlight page always links you back to its product.
 You never need to use your BACK button.